-Elle's annual Women in Hollywood Awards celebrates all things female in the entertainment industry.
-Also cause for celebration: the seriously inspiring beauty looks that stars such as Yara Shahidi, Kristen Stewart and Aja Naomi King dished up.
+Elle magazine's annual Women in Hollywood Awards celebrates all things female in the entertainment industry.
+Also cause for celebration: the seriously inspiring beauty looks that stars such as Yara Shahidi, Lucy Hale and Lupita Nyong'o dished up.

-What I like: Kristen's dramatic reddish-brown eyeshadow.
 Now THIS is a smoky eye!
-The 360-application with darkened waterlines is quickly becoming her signature look; this shade is also more flattering than the burgundy from Cannes.
-The height of her hairstyle adds to the drama.
-Having it slicked off the face also helps balance the major eye statement.
-What I'd change: I feel like the blush isn't quite diffused enough.
+Kristen did a dramatic 360-degree application of burgundy eyeshadow, with darkened waterlines.
+Having her hair slicked off the face helps to balance the major eye statement.
+I just feel like the blush isn't quite diffused enough.

-What I like: Alessandra's vampy, vinyl-finish lips.
-They're such a runway look, but she managed to translate them into something very cool and wearable for real life.
-This works because of her fresh skin (you can even see freckles!), subtle rosy flush, natural brows and centre-parted, low bun.
+Alessandra's dark, vampy, glossy lips are a runway-inspired look that she translated perfectly for real life.
+(Even if she has a little lipstick on her teeth... it happens!)
+This works because of her fresh skin, subtle rosy flush, natural brows and centre-parted, low bun.
 I even like her false lashes, because they have such a fluffy texture.
-What I'd change: Nothing.

-What I like: January's side-swept, tousled hairstyle.
-We're so used to seeing side-swept styles with vintage waves, but I think all this texture is really fun.
-I'm glad she kept her makeup on the softer side; a bright lip would've been too much with the hair and red dress.
-What I'd change: Perhaps a bit more concealer under the eyes—she often has darkness there.
+We're so used to seeing side-swept styles with vintage waves, but I think all this texture January has going on is really fun.
+I'm glad she kept her makeup on the softer side—a bright lip would've been too much with the hair and red dress.
+But I might not have put so much shadow under the eyes.

-What I like: Ashley's healthy skin texture and simple, pretty makeup.
+Ashley's skin looks super healthy, and her makeup is simple and pretty.
 The lashes are tasteful, and notice how her upper waterlines are filled in with black liner, to make the roots look thicker.
 I like the soft pinky lipstick as well.
-What I'd change: Even though it doesn't look like she's wearing much foundation in the close-up, we know she is... because her face is lighter than her body.
+The only problem is that her face is lighter than her body.
 Some matte bronzer would've helped bridge the contrast.